New York train derailment kills four, injures 63

 Metro-North's Hudson Line service has been suspended between Tarrytown and Grand Central station, and bus service is being provided between White Plains and Tarrytown, the MTA said.

-New York-Presbyterian Hospital said it is treating 17 patients from the accident, including four in critical condition.
-Jacobi Medical Center, which received 13 patients from the accident, said none have critical injuries and several had already been discharged.
+New York-Presbyterian Hospital said it received 18 patients from the accident, and two remained in critical condition.
+Jacobi Medical Center, which received 13 patients from the accident, said none have critical injuries and several had been discharged.

 President Barack Obama was briefed on the accident and a White House official said the president's thoughts and prayers were with the friends and families of those involved.